igor-93/ml_projects/timeseries/market_alerts.md

 The app sends emails when some market alerts are triggered.

+The goal is the eventually have bunch of different types of alerts and even some very complex alerts, e.g. alerts that trigger on acceleration factor.

 ### Currently supported alerts
 1. Absolute threshold:
     1. Name: `abs_threshold`